GLOBAL MARKETS-Wall St up, other markets steady ahead of Fed; oil slips

 U.S. long-dated Treasury debt yields edged lower in thin trading, weighed down by tumbling oil prices, which suggested inflation would remain benign.

-(Additional reporting by Gertrude Chavez-Dreyfuss and Dion Rabouin in New York and Clara Denina in London; Editing by Bernadette Baum and James Dalgleish)
+(Additional reporting by Gertrude Chavez-Dreyfuss and Dion Rabouin in New York and Clara Denina in London; Editing by Nick Zieminski and Bernadette Baum)

 * Its portfolio company OssDsign announces FDA 510(k) clearance for marketing of OSSDSIGN Cranial for sale in USA